lar1nd/lar1evd/README.md

     $ brew install qt4
     $ brew install pyqt4

-And then the rest are just Python libraries
+And then the rest are just Python packages

     $ brew install numpy
     $ brew install matplotlib